pomerium/documentation/content/docs/topics/data-storage.md

 ---
 title: Data Storage
-sidebarDepth: 1
-description: >-
-  This article describes Pomerium's data storage requirements and backends
+description: This article describes Pomerium's data storage requirements and backends
 ---

-# Data Storage

 ## About

-#### Background
+### Background
 Pomerium keeps persistent state out of most components, but an identity-aware access proxy must maintain some data about every user's session.
 Historically, all user/session related data was stored in cookies, but this quickly became challenging.

 - Cookie and header limits would impact large organizations and some IdPs